 Here we have listed some of the commonly asked questions about accounting and tax.
-Contact our accountants at Can-Am CPA PC in Weston, Toronto for more information.
+Contact our accountants at Can-Am CPA Professional Corporation in Weston, Toronto for more information.

 Q: How many years of personal taxes can I file?

 A taxpayer can file up to 10 years of unfiled taxes.
 You are still entitled to all refunds that those years would generate.

 Q: How far back can I go to receive missed benefits?

 To get the GST/HST credit, including any related provincial credits, you must file a tax return for the current year, even if you have not received income in the year.